 The Dog Pack

-Dog hiking backpacks come in different sizes – and for different sized dogs.
+Dog hiking backpacks come in different sizes – and for different-sized dogs.
 There are packs designed for a full day of hiking as well as packs that are smaller.
-Some packs even come with guards against brush, covers to keep out moisture, and core cooling characteristics to help make your dog more comfortable.
+Some of the best dog packs even come with guards against brush, covers to keep out moisture, and core cooling characteristics to help make your dog more comfortable.
 Some packs are even for multi-day excursions.

 Packing and Strapping on the Pack

 There are plenty of things that can go in these packs, including safety kits, collapsible water bowls, and snacks that are for your dog.
 The trick is to make sure you pack the bag well so that it’s not lopsided, lumpy, or too heavy.
 Additionally, check the tightness of the bag so that your dog is comfortable.
 You can watch his behavior after you strap the pack on to gauge his discomfort.